southf09/responsive-navbar/README.md

-# Responsive-Navbar
+# Responsive Navbar

-This is a responsive navbar, with hamburger menu at mobile sizes.
+This is a responsive navbar, with a hamburger menu at mobile sizes.

 Techniques used: